LinkedInAttic/idiomatic.js/readme.md

     ```javascript

     // 11.C.1.1
-    // An example with a return statement returning undefined due to ASI
+    // An example with a return statement not returning what the user intended
-    // Bad:
+    // Bad: the JS interpreter will automatically insert a semicolon after the return statement, and the expression a + b won't be returned
     return
     a + b;

-    // Good:
+    // Good: just put the return value on the same line
-    return (a + b);
+    return a + b;

     ```